Dianac182/my-portafolio-website/README.md

-# Build a Portafolio Site
+# Build a Portfolio Site

 This is the second project that belongs to the Front-end Development from Udacity.
-This is my portafolio website.
-For this, a [design mockup](https://github.com/Dianac182/my-portafolio-website/blob/master/design-mockup-portfolio.pdf) was delivered to be replicated using HTML and CSS and the responsive design techniques learned through the courses:
+This is my portfolio website.
+For this, a [design mockup](https://github.com/Dianac182/my-portfolio-website/blob/master/design-mockup-portfolio.pdf) was delivered to be replicated using HTML and CSS and the responsive design techniques learned through the courses:

 - [Responsive Web Design Fundamentals](https://eu.udacity.com/course/responsive-web-design-fundamentals--ud893).
 - [Responsive Images](https://eu.udacity.com/course/responsive-images--ud882).